-The US has more Millennial witches than Presbyterians
+The US has more millennial witches than Presbyterians

 The upward trend is evident in the spike of mystic shops across the US and online.
 The beauty trend ‘Wicca make-up‘ and the growing trend of fashion and brands that adopts witchcraft elements had gained a loyal following, especially in the 2010s when easy internet access exploded.

 What parents can do